 Election of the Governing Board

 The election of the Governing Board for 2009-2010 then took place with Tahirih Naylor and Emily Firth serving as tellers.
 There were 7 absentee ballots by e-mail and 16 voting in person for a total of 23 voting.
 The election results were as follows: Peter Adriance, Arthur Dahl, Duncan Hanks, Sylvia Karlsson-Vinkhuyzen, Victoria Thoresen, Diana Cartwright, Emily Firth.

 New board members Emily Firth and Diana Cartwright

-Consultation on activities and priorities for the coming year
+Consultation on activities and priorities for

 Consultation on activities and priorities for the coming year then took place.
 General points discussed: